-The Career Development Office (CDO) is committed to providing services and resources to help our students and alumni achieve their career goals.
+The Office of Career Services and Professional Development (OCSPD) is committed to providing services and resources to help our students and alumni achieve their career goals.
 We believe that early career assessment and skills training are essential to a successful job search and career satisfaction.
 Whether you are looking for a part-time clerkship while still in school, that first post graduate position, a lateral move, or a complete career change, we are here to support your efforts.